PaddlePaddle/models/PaddleSpeech/DeepASR/README.md

 ```

 ### Aishell example
 This section uses the [Aishell dataset](http://www.aishelltech.com/kysjcp) as an example to show how to perform data preprocessing to decoding output.
-Aishell is a Mandarin voice data set opened by Beijing Hillbeck.
-It is 178 hours long and contains 400 voices from different accent area recorders.
+Aishell is an open Chinese Mandarin speech database published by Beijing Shell Shell Technology Co.,Ltd. It is 178 hours long and contains 400 voices from different accent area recorders.
 The original data can be obtained from [openslr](http://www.openslr.org/33).
 To simplify the process, here is a data set that has been preprocessed for download:

 ```
 cd examples/aishell